GoogleChrome/developer.chrome.com/site/en/blog/new-in-chrome-97/index.md

   easier.
 * And there's plenty [more](#more).

 Happy New Year!
-I'm [Pete LePage](https://petelepage.com), let's dive in and see what's new for developers in Chrome 97.
+I'm [Pete LePage](https://petelepage.com).
+Let's dive in and see what's new for developers in Chrome 97.

 ## Web Transport {: #webtransport }